abmoll/hello-world/README.md

 # hello-world
-this is the first repo
+this is my first repo
 Hey Alex here, just starting out with Git.